tuva-health/docs/docs/guides/cms-hcc-risk-analytics.md

 - `cms_hcc_payment_year` defaults to the current year
 - `snapshots_enabled` is an *optional* variable that can be enabled

-To run the data mart, simply update the payment year in your dbt_project.yml file or use the `--vars` dbt command.
+To run the data mart, simply update the payment year in your dbt_project.yml file or use the `--vars` dbt command, if you want to change the payment year from the current year default.
 See examples below.

 dbt_project.yml: